brad-mcintyre/azure-roles/azure-stop-vm/readme.md

 ## Overview

-Stop a Virtual Machine on the Azure platform
+Stop a Virtual Machine on the Azure platform.

+**NOTE:** This will only stop a virtual machine not deallocate it.
+If it needs to be deallocated then use the azure-deallocate-vm role.

 ## Requirements (on host that executes modules)
 This role requires the following packages to be already installed on Ansible server.